 - 1State Fair of VirginiaDoswell, VirginiaEst.
 1854September

 The State Fair of Virginia in Doswell is the Commonwealth's premier annual agricultural event, a ten-day September celebration drawing hundreds of thousands of visitors from across Virginia and the mid-Atlantic region each year.
-Dating to 1854, it is one of Virginia's oldest and most enduring agricultural fair traditions.
+With roots going back to 1854, it's among Virginia's oldest continuously held fairs.

 - 2Chesterfield County FairChesterfield, VirginiaEst.
 1911August

 The Chesterfield County Fair is a nine-day late-August through Labor Day celebration in suburban Richmond, one of Virginia's largest county fairs drawing visitors from across the Richmond metropolitan area to one of the state's fastest-growing counties.
-First held in 1911, it has been a Virginia agricultural tradition for over a century.
+The fair got its start in 1911 and has remained a Virginia agricultural mainstay ever since.

 - 3Loudoun County FairLeesburg, VirginiaEst.
 1936July

 The Loudoun County Fair in Leesburg is one of Northern Virginia's largest county fairs, celebrating the agricultural roots of a county that has become one of the wealthiest and fastest-growing in the nation while maintaining a vibrant farming community in its western reaches.
-Established in 1936, the fair has brought Virginia communities together for generations.
+It's gathered Virginia communities together since 1936.

 - 4Prince William County FairManassas, VirginiaEst.
 1949August

 The Prince William County Fair in Manassas is one of Northern Virginia's largest county fairs, a nine-day August celebration drawing visitors from the rapidly growing communities of one of Virginia's most dynamic and historically rich counties.
-Established in 1949, the fair has brought Virginia communities together for generations.
+It's gathered Virginia communities together since 1949.

 - 5Salem FairSalem, VirginiaEst.
 1988July